-Recently, in the majority of countries all over the world, people felt like they were “in the middle of the Apocalypse”.
-Why does everyone naturally associate that word with the feeling of living in a huge disaster, even the end of the world?
-Because it’s impossible not to have seen at least one of the dramatic art representations of the famous, mysterious, and extravagant Book of Revelation, The Apocalypse.
+Recently, all over the world people have felt like they were “in the middle of the apocalypse”.
+Why does everyone naturally associate that word with the feeling of desperation and hopelessness in difficult times?
+Because it’s impossible to not have seen at least one of the dramatic art representations of the famous, mysterious, and extravagant Book of Revelation; The Apocalypse.

-The Book of Revelation is the final book of the New Testament of the Christian Bible, probably written by Saint John.
-The other name “Apocalypse” comes from the first word of the Greek text: apokalypsis, meaning exactly “unveiling” or “revelation”.
+The Book of Revelation is the final book of the New Testament of the Bible, probably written by Saint John.
+The other name “apocalypse” comes from the first word of the Greek text: apokalypsis, meaning exactly “unveiling” or “revelation.”

-The book is full of symbolic and obscure images, which therefore can be interpreted in various ways.
-Some lecturers thought that the events described were a representation of the whole history of mankind, or just of the first centuries of Christianity.
-Others were sure that the book might be a series of prophecies about the future end of the world and the coming of the kingdom of God.
+The book is full of symbolic and obscure images which, therefore, can be interpreted in various ways.
+Some scholars thought that the events described were a representation of the whole history of mankind, or just of the first centuries of Christianity.
+Others were sure that the book was a series of prophecies about the nearing end of the world and the opening of the kingdom of God.
 Meanwhile, in another view, the Revelation is just an allegory of the spiritual path and the struggle between good and evil.

-However, which is the (most) correct interpretation does not matter.
-The important point for the artists (and often for their patrons) was the power of apocalyptic scenes.
+However, the (most) correct interpretation does not matter.
+The important point for artists (and often for their patrons) was the power of apocalyptic scenes.
 This made them an ideal subject for majestic, shocking, and unforgettable oeuvres.
-In this way, religious men could use them as a warning for the end of either every man individually or of the entirety mankind, and thus inviting people not to sin anymore.
+In this way, religious people could use them as a warning for the end of either every person individually or of mankind in its entirety, thus imploring people not to sin anymore.
 Additionally, artists could be remembered forever thanks to their incredibly powerful works.

 Although a lot of events happen in the book, three are especially favored moments by artists.

-Albrecht Dürer did a series of fifteen woodcuts about the Apocalypse.
+Albrecht Dürer did a series of 15 woodcuts about the apocalypse.
 The most famous of them is The Four Horsemen.
 He transformed a previously static and boring image into a representation full of motion and danger.
-Thanks to its mastery, the observer can almost hear the horses hooves clopping!
+Thanks to his mastery, the observer can almost hear the horses’ hooves clopping!

-William Blake preferred to represent only Death on a Pale Horse.
-Actually, the rider on the black horse appears here too (probably Famine or Plague).
+While William Blake preferred to represent only Death on a Pale Horse, the rider on the black horse (probably Famine or Plague) actually appears here too.

 Chapter Twelve opens with the appearance of a very particular woman:

 The woman gives birth to a male child who is threatened by a dragon, identified as the Evil.
-However, God takes away the child and, immediately afterwards, War in Heaven breaks out.
+However, God takes away the child and immediately afterward, war breaks out in Heaven.

 A landscape is perceivable mainly on the bottom right, while a tumultuous heavenly battle wraps around the central figure of the woman.
-She shows some traditional iconic details of the Virgin Mary: she wears white and blue dresses and crushes the head of a serpent.
-The whole masterpiece is a literal representation of Chapter twelve – there is even the crown of stars.
+She shows some traditional iconic details of the Virgin Mary: she wears a white and blue dress and is crushing the head of a serpent.
+The whole masterpiece is a literal representation of chapter twelve – there is even the crown of stars.
 Above, God the Father instructs an angel to place a pair of wings on the woman’s shoulders.
-At the same time the Child looks and reaches towards Him.
-Rubens had the genius idea of painting God in a faint manner, to suggest His spirituality.
+At the same time, the child looks and reaches toward Him.
+Rubens had the ingenious idea of painting God in a faint manner in order to suggest His spirituality.

-The most powerful scene of the Apocalypse is definitely the Last Judgment, the principal theme of Chapter Twenty.
+The most powerful scene of from the Apocalypse is definitely the Last Judgment, the principal theme of Chapter Twenty.
 Part of this fame is certainly due to the incredible work of Michelangelo in Rome.
-However, many other artists depicted this subject in their own personal way.
+Many other artists have however depicted this subject in their own personal way.

 In the part of Hell, a huge, green Satan shocks the viewer.
-All around him the damned people occupy different zones like in Dante’s Commedia.
+All around him, the damned people occupy different zones like in Dante’s Divide Comedy.

-Same subject but different details for Hieronymus Bosch.
+The same subject but different details for Hieronymus Bosch.
 Bosch’s Last Judgment is a triptych and is filled with his typical dream-like elements.
 The central panel represents the actual Last Judgment, where Jesus, the Virgin Mary, and the apostles look down on a chaotic earth.
-As usual, Bosch’s tiny figures often do not wear clothes, face strange creatures, and sometimes battle.
+As usual, Bosch’s tiny figures often do not wear clothes, face strange creatures, and sometimes do battle.
 The dominant color is vermilion red.
-On earth it is probably a symbol of the dangers of human passions, while on Christ’s robe it may be the allegory of His status of God.
+On earth, it is probably a symbol of the dangers of human passions, while on Christ’s robe it may be the allegory of His status as God.
 The panel on the left represents the expulsion from the Garden of Eden.
 On the right, instead, like in Buffalmacco’s frescoes, Bosch painted a representation of Hell in which green demonic creatures surround the damned.

 In the 20th century, some painters rediscovered the apocalyptic theme.
 However, they did not represent specific scenes, but rather the feelings of uncertainty and fear which permeates a possible end of the world.

-More recently, Nabil Kanso depicted the Apocalypse in a series of over 150 paintings and works on papers done in 1982-84.
-In these works, some figures return, but no specific scenes of the Apocalypse are represented.
+More recently, an American painter Nabil Kanso depicted the apocalypse in a series of over 150 paintings and works on paper done from 1982 to 1984.
+In these works, some figures return but no specific scenes of the apocalypse are represented.
 A real sense of terror is immediately provoked in the observer by the dark and violent colors.
 The sketched expressions of the human-like creatures even increase this feeling.
-This sort of generalization of the Apocalypse also makes it more universally comprehensible.
+This sort of generalization of the apocalypse also makes it more universally comprehensible.

 What if the meaning of “apocalypse” were even further extended, including real disasters like wars?
 See here for a perfect example!